RHEcosystemAppEng/exhort-javascript-api/README.md

 <h3>Tokens</h3>
 <p>
 If you wish the report to include other vulnerabilities data and resolutions which is only available to registered users.
 You can include the various vulnerability vendor data token as environment variables.
-Currently, only _Snyk_ is supported.

-Available environment variables:
+Available token environment variables:
 </p>

 <ul>